 The same ingredient you’ll find in toothpaste, fluoride is added to tap water to help prevent tooth decay.
 This additive was implemented well before fluoride toothpastes and mouthwash were available for consumers.
 Now, scientists are looking at the effects of ingesting too much fluoride, and there are concerns that it can affect the nerve and brain cells.

 Lead was once commonly used as a building material for pipes before we understood the hazards of lead poisoning.
 In older buildings, its possible that the infrastructure still contains lead in the pipes.
 As the water passes through the pipes to reach your tap, small particles accumulate in the stream.
 Lead is considered extremely dangerous to consume, as it accumulates in your body.

 In place of lead, copper became more popular for building pipes.
 Though not as dangerous as lead, and actually one of our dietary requirements, high levels of copper can be dangerous to humans.
 People who rely on wells for water in their homes should be especially careful to monitor for copper, as the mineral is found in rocks and soil and can leach into the water supply.

 The best way to ensure your tap water is safe to drink, regardless of if you live in an urban or rural area, is to filter your water with a home filtration system.
-Reverse osmosis systems (or RO systems) get rid of chemicals, as well as odor and taste so that your tap water doesn’t smell like a public swimming pool.
-Filtering not only affects the composition of your water, but also the way the water interacts with your products, like shampoos and cleansers.
-At the very least, filtering your water will help you and your family avoid harmful chemical additives, contributing to your long term health and wellbeing.
+Reverse osmosis systems (or RO systems) get rid of chemicals, odor, and taste so that your tap water doesn’t smell like a public swimming pool.
+Filtering improves not only the composition of your water, but also the way the water interacts with your products, like shampoos and cleansers.
+At the very least, filtering your water will help you and your family avoid harmful chemical additives, contributing to your long-term health and wellbeing.